Late model: Overview

-As the post WWII auto industry began meeting demand for new cars, auto lots were filling up with the pre-war coupes and sedans.
+As the post WWII auto industry began meeting demand for new cars, auto lots were filling up with pre-war coupes and sedans.
 These 1939-1941 cars, "modified" with souped up engines, were finding their way to competitions at racing ovals converted from horse racing or newly carved out in fields.
 In 1948 NASCAR became one of the first organizations to standardize the rules to ensure equal competition.

 The rulebook mandated that all cars had to be American made, and 1937 or newer, with full stock fenders, running boards and bodies if equipped by the factory, but their bumpers and mufflers had to be removed.
 Also, a car's wheelbase, length and width had to remain stock, as did the hood.
 Two years later NASCAR added a division for "lesser modified" cars, which they distinguished as the Sportsman.
 Specifications for the Sportsman cars mirrored the Modified rules as to bodies and safety, but restricted the degree of engine modifications.

-As NASCAR’s Grand National cars aged out (current model year and two most recent years only) they became eligible to compete in the Modified and Sportsman division.
+As NASCAR's Grand National cars aged out (current model year and two most recent years only) they became eligible to compete in the Modified and Sportsman division.
 By 1956 NASCAR had developed a plan to phase out the pre-war coupes and sedans in favor of "Late Models", identified as American cars produced between 1949 and 1955.

 Looking to differentiate the Sportsman as a truly separate class, in 1968 NASCAR updated their rules to require 1955 and newer bodies, rebranding the class the Late Model Sportsman Series.
 NASCAR later reorganized the championship points and events into the touring series that became the Xfinity Series.
 Earlier car models remained eligible for the Modified division, which evolved to eliminate front fenders.

 Since that time, the various sanctioning organizations have developed countless rule packages, but for the last half of century, the "Late Model" class distinction has had little to do with the model year of the car.